jupyterlab/jupyterlab/docs/source/extension/extension_tutorial.rst

 Note: This step is not technically necessary, but it is good practice to track changes in version control system in case you need to rollback to an earlier version or want to collaborate with others.
-For example, you can compare your work throughout this tutorial with the commits in a reference version of ``jupyterlab_apod`` on GitHub at https://github.com/jupyterlab/jupyterlab_apod.
+You can compare your work throughout this tutorial with the commits in a reference version of ``jupyterlab_apod`` on GitHub at https://github.com/jupyterlab/jupyterlab_apod.